14.1 Single Pendant, Grey -Open Box

 Made in Vancouver, Canada by Bocci.

 The 14 Series are a family of low voltage pendants designed to be clustered in groups.
-Each individual pendant is an articulated, seamed, cast glass sphere with a frosted cylindrical void which houses a 10 watt xenon or halogen lamp.
+Each individual pendant is an articulated, seamed, cast glass sphere with a frosted cylindrical void which houses a 10 watt xenon or 1.8W LED lamp.
 Unlike most contemporary lighting, the 14 Series pendants are visually quite subtle in and of themselves - they do not dominate a room.
 Instead, they are designed for clustering - gaining tremendous visual strength when multiplied - the effect being of many tiny candles encased in floating spheres of water.
 The light interacts with the imperfections and bubbles of the cast glass to make a visually rich halo of light.
 Cast glass is an organic process - imperfect by nature - so each piece produced is unique.

 Main photo by Cory Dawson.